Prediction of the Solar Polar Fields in 2026: An Unusually Weak Level Across the Last Five Solar Cycles: Introduction

 \section{Introduction}

-Solar polar fields critically shape the heliospheric magnetic field and influence the solar wind, and they are especially important for the solar cycle evolution.
+Solar polar fields affect the large-scale heliospheric magnetic field and the fast solar wind speed \citep{WangYM1990, Owens2013}, and they are especially important for the solar cycle evolution.
 Their polarity reversal marks the cycle maximum, and the polar-field strength at solar minimum provides a reliable precursor of the next cycle's amplitude \citep{Schatten1978, Jiang2007, Petrovay2020SCpd}.
 As cycle 25 enters its declining phase, when most of the cycle’s polar fields are established, accurately predicting their evolution becomes especially important.

 The evolution of the polar fields is driven by the poleward transported flux of active regions (ARs).
 After emergence on the solar surface, AR flux is transported by differential rotation, meridional flow, and supergranular diffusion.
 A fraction of this flux is eventually transported to the poles, where it reverses the existing polar fields and builds new ones of opposite polarity \citep{Leighton1964, Wang1991}.
-This transport process is well described by surface flux transport (SFT) models \citep{WangYM1989ApJ, Jiang2014ssr, Yeates2023} and therefore, the polar fields can also be well predicted with SFT models \citep{Cameron2016, Hathaway2016, Jiang2018_apj}.
+This transport process is well described by surface flux transport (SFT) models \citep{WangYM1989ApJ, Jiang2014ssr, Yeates2023, Jha2024} and therefore, the polar fields can also be well predicted with SFT models \citep{Cameron2016, Hathaway2016, Jiang2018_apj}.
 However, SFT models still face two major limitations: the treatment of sources (ARs or sunspots) and the choice of flux-transport parameters.
 These limitations also constrain polar-field prediction.